 Maybe your blood pressure has been creeping up over time, or you’re starting treatment for hypertension.
-So your doctor suggests you buy a home blood pressure monitor to help keep track between office visits.
+Your doctor suggests you buy a home blood pressure monitor to help keep track between office visits.
 Simple enough, right?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy